 Students feel some control, and I hear less grumbling.
 Clarity with students really helps me survive the end of the school year.

 I pull out crayons and colored pencils to survive the end of the school year.
 Students might be riled, and coloring can calm people!
 I review grammar with Color by Grammar and literature with literary device sheets.
-I was incredibly skeptical to ask older students to color, but they loved it.
+The first time I added coloring with older kids, I was incredibly skeptical; they loved it.

 Take care of yourself.

 Eat lunch.
 Bring fruit or veggies.
 Take the stairs.
 Drink water (and put down the coffee).
 Sleep at night.